Trends

 Slideshows

-Slideshows seem to be the latest trick-on-the-block these days.
+Slideshows seem to be the latest trick on the block these days.
 Ugh.
 What an annoying feature.

 I get it—slideshows generally force users to spend more time clicking around.
 It increases page views… and jacks up ad impressions.
 But as a visitor, slideshows are a waste of my time.
-Most are deceptive and offer little in terms of reading value—they are just a large bland stock pictures with a few lines of text besides them.
+Most are deceptive and offer little in terms of reading value—they are just large bland stock pictures with a few lines of text beside them.

 So what do I do when I stumble upon a slideshow?
 I close the tab and never come back to that website again.
 You may get more page views but you lost a potential reader right there.